 This site hosted a particularly strong student/activist blog that ran from late 2007 – 2011 at Brandeis University.

-It was founded by Sahar Massachi and Alex Melman, and then run for most of its life by Sahar Massachi, with assists by Adam Hughes, Elly Kalfus, Nathan Robinson, and a large cast of contributors.
+It was founded by Sahar Massachi and Loki, and then run for most of its life by Sahar Massachi, with assists by Adam Hughes, Elly Kalfus, Nathan Robinson, and a large cast of contributors.

 Please feel free to peruse the archives.